Riley Stratton from Minnesota won her lawsuit against her school claiming that they violated her constitutional rights of free speech and privacy.

 Riley says she no longer trusts adults.

-I’m sure she no longer trusts them not to invade her privacy, but this is not the same thing as not trusting them to look out for her best interests?
+I’m sure she no longer trusts them, but this is not necessarily the bad thing she thinks it is.
+She does not trust them to not invade her privacy, but this is not the same thing as not trusting them to look out for her best interests?

 Riley has learned a lot through this experience, I am sure, but I worry that with this precedent students will learn a lot more about their personal rights and freedoms, and very little about their responsibility for how they treat others and how they use the powerful tools of social media.